s2t2/tweet-analysis-2020/README.md

 # Tweet Analysis (Python)

-So you've [collected](https://github.com/zaman-lab/tweet-collection-py) tens of millions of tweets about a given topic and stored them in Google BigQuery (see [Dataset Exploration Notes](/notes/dataset-exploration.md)).
+So you've [collected](https://github.com/zaman-lab/tweet-collection-py) tens of millions of tweets about a given topic and stored them in Google BigQuery.
 Now it's time to analyze them.

 This research project builds upon the work of Tauhid Zaman, Nicolas Guenon Des Mesnards, et. al., as described by the paper: ["Detecting Bots and Assessing Their Impact in Social Networks"](https://arxiv.org/abs/1810.12398).

+## Installation

 Dependencies:

+  + Git
   + Python 3.7
   + PostgreSQL

-## Installation

 Clone this repo onto your local machine and navigate there from the command-line: